 There I sat for two hours, my back cramped in pain, clicking in places it hadn’t clicked in before.
 That was pretty nice, actually, although my physio will no doubt say otherwise.
 I tried hard to focus on the designated area, but my mind wasn’t having it.
 It felt like the meditation was too simple to wrangle my brain round to stillness.
 I got frustrated, so I started another meditation I was more familiar with.
 I counted to six on my in-breath, and to six on my out-breath.
 Doing this for a while I fell into quiet calm.
 It felt good, but I knew it wasn’t Vipassanā.
 ‘Don’t add anything, don’t take anything away,’ Goenka had instructed.
 But surely this is the state Goenka wants me in, right?

 Wrong.
-In the discourse that night, a couple of hours after our 5pm dinner (they used this word rather loosely, as it was fruit for new students, black tea for returning students) Goenka explained, more or less (unknown fact: sound engineering was yet to be invented in 1991), that ‘the wonderful technique’ was designed to frustrate, that it would necessarily be hard to do.
+In the discourse that night, a couple of hours after our 5pm dinner (they used this word rather loosely, as it was fruit for new students, black tea for returning students) Goenka explained, more or less (sound engineering is rumoured not to have been invented prior to at least 1992), that ‘the wonderful technique’ was designed to frustrate, that it would necessarily be hard to do.
 It was here that I realised I knew less than I should about Vipassanā.
 Bloody typical, Alez.

 True, I had always known that going from a 20min meditation a few times a week to eleven hours a day would be difficult, but I never thought the meditation itself would annoy, anger, or frustrate.
 It’s like purposefully designing a teddy bear with sandpaper for fur.
 Totally incongruent.
 And here I had walked in thinking I would leave serene.
 Laughable, now, really.